day8/re-frame/README.md

 2. You believe Facebook did something magnificent when it created React, and you are curious about the further implications.
 Is the combination of `reactive programming`, `functional programming` and `immutable data` going to **completely change everything**?
-And, if so, what would that look like in a language that embraces those paradigms?
+If so, what would that look like in a language that embraces those paradigms?
 3. You're taking a [Functional Design and Programming course](http://www.eli.sdsu.edu/courses/fall15/cs696/index.html) at San Diego State University and you have a re-frame/reagent assignment due.
 You've left the reading a bit late, right?
 4. You know Redux, Elm, Cycle.js or Pux and you're interested in a ClojureScript implementation.
     In this space, re-frame is very old, hopefully in a Gandalf kind of way.
-    First designed in Dec 2014, it even slightly pre-dates the official Elm Architecture, although thankfully we were influenced by early-Elm concepts like `foldp` and `lift`, as well as Clojure projects like [Pedestal App], [Om] and [Hoplon].
+    First designed in Dec 2014, it slightly pre-dates the official Elm Architecture.
+Thankfully, we were influenced by early-Elm concepts like `foldp` and `lift`, as well as Clojure projects like [Pedestal App], [Om] and [Hoplon].
 Since then, re-frame has pioneered ideas like event handler middleware, coeffect accretion, and de-duplicated signal graphs.